yahya-darman/yahya-darman/README.md

 # Hi there 👋

-I'm Yahya, an **Applied Mathematics graduate** with experience in data science, AI, platform engineering, and predictive modeling. 🎯
+I'm Yahya, an **Applied Mathematics graduate** passionate about leveraging data and intelligent systems to build impactful, AI-driven solutions across a range of domains.

 ## 🌟 About Me
-- 🤖 Interested in artificial intelligence and solving real-world problems with data
+- 🤖 Interested in artificial intelligence. machine learning and solving real-world problems with data
 - 📊 Previously worked as a data scientist
 - 🍵 Enjoy brewing Somali tea in my free time
 - 💼 Open to work and looking for opportunities in tech